 Journal Entries for Accounting Receivable

 E.g. The Indian Auto Parts (IAP) Ltd sold some truck parts to Mr. Unreal on credit.
-Since IAP has already incurred various expenses called cost of goods sold (COGS) for the sales he has made but not been paid.
+Since IAP has already incurred various expenses called the cost of goods sold (COGS) for the sales he has made but not been paid.

 Now when Mr. Unreal Pays off his billing amount, the accounts-receivable account gets written off against payment received in cash.
 However, if payment is not received or is not expected to be received in the near future then considering it to be losses, the seller can charge it as expenses against bad debts.